nlegewie/Replication-Dietrich-and-Sands-2023/README.md

 ## Contact

-For comments or questions, please contact: Nicolas Legewie at: nicolas (dot) legewie (at) uni-erfurt (dot) de
+For comments or questions, please contact Nicolas Legewie at: nicolas (dot) legewie (at) uni-erfurt (dot) de